apache/echarts-doc/en/option/series/graph.md

 For the situation where there are multiple links between nodes, the curveness of each link is automatically calculated.

-When set to `Number`, it indicates the length of the edge curveness array between two nodes, and the calculation result is given by the internal algorithm.
+When set to `number`, it indicates the length of the edge curvenness array between two nodes, and the calculation result is given by the internal algorithm.

 When set to `Array`, it means that the curveness array is directly specified, and the multilateral curveness is directly selected from the array.